 Thomas Stollenwerk has a degree in Political Science and practical experience in political campaigning, advertising in the green economy and journalism.
-He has worked as editor-in-chief of a sustainable lifestyle magazine, author and freelance journalist, and works in the communications department of one of the largest international aid organisations.
+He has worked as editor-in-chief of a sustainable lifestyle magazine, author and freelance journalist.
+He’s a book author and works in the communications department of a leading fundamental research institution.

 Julia Gamper holds a degree in social and cultural anthropology and urban sociology.
 Over the past few years she has been working in the field of urban development with a thematic focus on Edible Cities and food security.
 Her main interest lies in civic participation and public space, leading to recent involvement in various participatory projects and urban interventions in public space.

 Simon Gruber is studying spatial planning at the Technical University of Vienna and explores economic, juristic, scientific and social correlations in urban and rural areas.
 He focuses on the economic aspects of sustainability and infrastructure.
 He has gained experience in the conception of spatial development concepts and is interested in sustainable urban development.